shreeyasksen/facilties-reservation/README.md

 # Database

-- The database structure contains two tables, a `facility` table that contains the facility object.
+- The database structure contains 3 tables, a `facility` table that contains the facility object.

+- And a `customer` table that contains customers objects and is associated with the `reservation` table through the `reservation table's Id` by storing it as a foreign key in its "reservation Id" value.

-- And a `reservation` table that contains reservations objects and is associated with the `facility` table through the `facility table's Id` by storing it as a foreign key in its "facility Id" value.
+- And a `reservation` table that contains reservations objects and is associated with the `facility` table through the `facility table's Id` by storing it as a foreign key in its "facility Id" value, and is also associated with the `customer` table through the `customer table's Id` by storing it as a foreign in its "customer Id" value.

 - The table structures and values are as follows:

 ## facility